Disabilities in the Workplace: An Introduction to State and Federal Laws

 An impairment limits a major life activity if it makes achieving the activity more difficult.
 An impairment may be substantially limiting if it restricts an individual’s ability to perform a major life activity compared to most people.

-A condition which is episodic or in remission is considered a “disability” if it would be substantially limiting in its active phase.
+A condition which is episodic or in remission is considered a “disability” if it would be substantially limiting (or limiting in California) in its active phase.

 The ADA and the FEHA also protect people who are regarded or treated as having a disability, or who are discriminated against based on impairment, even if they do not have a disability.
 Also protected are persons with a record or history of a disability.
 In addition, the FEHA protects persons who are not currently disabled, but who may become disabled in the future.